Robert Hansen: First crimes

-On December 7, 1960, Hansen was arrested for burning down a Hamilton County Iowa school bus garage, as revenge for his mistreatment in high school.
+On December 7, 1960, Hansen was arrested for burning down a Pocahontas County school bus garage, as revenge for his mistreatment in high school.
 He served twenty months of a three-year prison sentence in Anamosa State Penitentiary, during which his first wife divorced him.
 During his incarceration, Hansen was diagnosed with manic depression with periodic schizophrenic episodes.
 The psychiatrist who made the diagnosis noted that Hansen had an "infantile personality" and was obsessed with getting back at people he felt had wronged him.

 Over the next few years, Hansen was jailed several times for petty theft.
 In 1967 he moved to Anchorage, Alaska, with his second wife, whom he had married in 1963 and with whom he had two children.
 In Anchorage, Hansen opened his own bakery, was well-liked by his neighbors and set several local hunting records.

 In December 1971, Hansen was arrested twice, first for abducting and attempting to rape an unidentified housewife, then for raping an unidentified sex worker.
 He pleaded no contest to assault with a deadly weapon in the former offense; the rape charge involving the sex worker was dropped as part of a plea bargain.
-Hansen was sentenced to five years in prison; after serving six months of his sentence, he was placed on a work release program and released to a halfway house.
+Hansen was sentenced to five years in prison.
+After serving six months of his sentence, he was placed on a work release program and released to a halfway house.

 In 1976, Hansen pleaded guilty to larceny after he attempted to steal a chainsaw from an Anchorage Fred Meyer store.
 He was sentenced to five years in prison and required to receive psychiatric treatment for his manic depression.
 The Alaska Supreme Court reduced Hansen's sentence, and he was released with time served.